Skip to main content

 Evolutionary Anthropology Seminars 2024/25

-Some of our Evolutionary Anthropology seminars are open to the public alongside our university community.
-Some are also live streamed through Zoom.
-For further information about individual seminars or the whole series, please contact Senior Research Administrator, Kate Payne (kate.payne@durham.ac.uk).
+Many of our Evolutionary Anthropology seminars are open to the public alongside our students and wider university community.
+Some are also live streamed online.
+For further information about individual seminars or the whole series, please contact the Senior Research Administrator, Kate Payne (kate.payne@durham.ac.uk).

 Please also note that our other Research Groups will be presenting their own seminar series' during this period.
-You can find details on their Research Group pages: Anthropology of Health (AHRG) and Social Anthropology (SARG).
+You can find details on their Research Group pages: Durham Centre for the Anthropology of Health and Social Anthropology (SARG).

 MICHAELMAS TERM 2024